AmirrezaFarnamTaheri/MassConfigMerger/docs/advanced-troubleshooting.md

 ```

 Failing to install the `dev` extras first will result in `ModuleNotFoundError`
-when the test suite tries to import `massconfigmerger`.
+when the test suite tries to import `configstream`.